 “Food nourishes us, cooking empowers us, and sharing a good meal with others reminds us that above all, we are more alike than different.”

 — Shaleiah Fox, Founder

-What began in 2012 as a series of cooking classes for youth in care, has grown into a robust apprenticeship program that aims to equip youth in care with necessary skills to support – and feed themselves – as they embark on their journey into independent living.
-We bring Austin’s most beloved chefs and food makers into the kitchens of foster care group homes to make sweet potato biscuits, roast chickens, and learn about curing pork to make thick-cut bacon.
-Five years in and many delicious meals later, we have served over 500 youth in Central Texas through a family of volunteers.
+What began in 2012 as a series of cooking classes has grown into a robust apprenticeship program that aims to equip youth in care with necessary skills to support and feed themselves as they embark on their journey into independent living.
+We have served almost 500 youth in Central Texas through a family of volunteers and partners (Meet our wonderful partners!).
 We are proud to be Austin-based, food-centered, and above all, committed to doing our part to empower our youth in care.

 Central Texas foster youth served.